chadfazio/asm341/module1/lab4/lab4.rst

     |lab14-5|

     .. note:: Notice the message highlighted above.
 ASM's automatic policy builder actually has the ability to learn more about the parameter including the expected input type, character set, length, etc, but these can also be manually set.
 As the message indicates, if we manually modify the parameter, the Automatic Policy Builder will not attempt to automatically classify it.
-The policy builder has yet to draw any conclusions about any of these parameters because it requires more traffic to analyze before making any of those determinations.
+The policy builder has yet to draw any conclusions about most of these parameters because it requires more traffic to analyze before making any of those determinations.
+However, you'll notice that the account parmater has started to be modified due to the traffic we created in the **SQL Injection** exercise.

 #.
 Select the Parameter Value Type and choose **User-input Value** from the list.